jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

     npm test

-You can run individual tests using a special convetion, see `test/index.js`
+You can run individual tests using a special convention, see `test/index.js`

 ## Details of what's really going on here